Ken Morton, Sr. – Morton Golf CEO, PGA Master Professional

 - Named Golf Pro Magazine’s 72 Most Powerful People In Golf

-Terry Daubert – Morton Golf President, CMAA, GCOA Member
+Terry Daubert – Morton Golf President, CMAA, NGCOA Member

-At twenty, Terry started attending the University of Northern Colorado on a two-year golf scholarship and obtained his BS degree in Business Administration with an emphasis on management.
+Terry was very active in sports in high school through college.
+At age twenty, he attended the University of Northern Colorado on a two-year golf scholarship and obtained his BS degree in Business Administration with an emphasis on management.
+He was offered a scholarship in basketball and golf, and decided to pursue golf in college.
 He later attended graduate school at Colorado State University where he continued his Masters studies in Business Management.

-While attending college in 1975, Terry opened an art supply, gallery and picture frame shop.
-In just a short few years, he had three locations with over thirty employees in the town of Greeley and distributed wholesale products to outlying cities until 1985.
+In 1975, Terry opened and operated an art supply/framing/gallery for 10 years near the college he attended.
+He had three locations with over thirty employees in the town of Greeley and distributed wholesale products to outlying cities until 1985.

 Terry joined the Haggin Oaks Golf Shop in 1985 and became an apprentice golf professional.
 Initially, his career goals were to become a Head Golf Professional.
 Because of his educational background and his previous small business experiences, he became more valuable in an administrative position than as a golf professional.
-Over time, he was selected to become the General Manager of Haggin Oaks Golf Complex and today is the President of Morton Golf LLC which has a 25-year golf operations contract for 81 holes of golf for the City of Sacramento.
+Over time, he was selected to become the General Manager of Haggin Oaks Golf Complex and today is the President of Morton Golf.

-Terry has spent twenty years quietly becoming the leader of all aspects of Morton Golf LLC.
+Terry has spent thirty years quietly becoming the leader of all aspects of Morton Golf.
+He is happily married to his wife Karen, and has two lovely daughters, Mary and Jenny.

 Ken Morton, Jr. – Director of Retail and Marketing, Author, AGM Member

-Ken Morton, Jr. was born in 1972 and quite nearly into the golf business.
-With his father as head golf professional at Haggin Oaks Golf Course, Ken was introduced to the game early on.
+Ken Morton, Jr. was born quite literally into the golf business.
+With his father as head golf professional at Haggin Oaks Golf Complex, Ken Jr. was introduced to the game early on.
 At the tender age of eight, he would travel to work with his dad on Sundays and give change on the driving range (as these were the days before change machines.)

 Upon his return to Haggin Oaks, Ken Jr. turned professional and took over the soft goods and hard goods buying for Haggin Oaks as well as four additional golf courses in Northern California and Oregon- both private and public.
 He worked full-time while going to college, graduating in 1995 from California State University of Sacramento with a BA in Organizational Communication.
 In 1995, Haggin Oaks brought their advertising in-house and Ken became their Director of Marketing as well.
 Combining his vision with his father’s, they opened the Haggin Oaks Golf Super Shop in 1997.
 It instantly gained praise from the golf industry with GolfWeek Magazine naming it Public Golf Shop of the Year.
 Ken Jr. redesigned the Super Shop again in 2007- creating unique design features as indoor island greens with full-scale trees and a ball display from a 1932 Model T.

 Ken has become an active voice in the golf industry through his work in education and the Association of Golf Merchandisers.
-He has given seminars to PGA sections and AGM groups in 10 different states and is a contributing writer to such publications as The Merchandiser, Golf Pro Magazine, Golf Business, Golf Today, PGA Show News Daily, Northern California Golf Guide, Health & Fitness Magazine, Golf Retailer and Golf Product News.
-Under his guidance, the golf store has won the Golf Digest/Golf World Business Top 100 Golf Shop Award an unprecedented 22 consecutive times.
+He has given seminars to PGA sections and AGM groups in a dozen different states and has been a contributing writer to such publications as The Merchandiser, Golf Pro Magazine, Golf Business, Golf Today, PGA Show News Daily, Northern California Golf Guide, Health & Fitness Magazine, Golf Retailer and Golf Product News.
+Under his guidance, the golf store has won the Golf Digest/Golf World Business Top 100 Golf Shop Award an unprecedented 30+ consecutive times.
 His creative promotional and event ideas have garnered national attention.
 In 2000, he was named as one of the 40 most influential people in golf under the age of 40 by GolfWeek Magazine.
 He has also become a Board of Directors member of the AGM and in 2001, won their Excellence in Education Award.
-In January of 2006, he became the organization’s President.
+In January of 2006, he became the organization’s President where he served three consecutive terms.

 In 2006, his book The Little Book Of Big Golf Promotions was published and has become the leading industry resource for marketing and promotional concepts.
-He has followed it up with The Little Book of Big Golf Promotions II- A Second Helping in 2009.
+He has followed it up with The Little Book of Big Golf Promotions II- A Second Helping in 2009 and then The Little Book of Big Golf Promotions III in 2013.
+Little Book 4 is scheduled to be released in 2018.
+BUY NOW

-Tom Morton – Director of Player Performance, PGA Member
+Tom Morton – Director of Coaching & Development, PGA Master Professional

 - 2002 NCPGA Apprentice Championship Winner